ericjanto/personal-blog/content/posts/2020-06-07-haskell-list-comprehension.md

 [10,20,30,40,50]
 ```

 Look's rather confusing, right?
-It's not too bad if we look at this example part for part
+It's not too bad if we look at this example part for part.

+### Generators

 Everything after the pipe `|` is the **Generator**.

-### Generators

 A Generator:
 1. *Generates* the set of values we can work with.